jonatanwins/ML-Supervised-Learning/README.md

 # ML-Supervised-Learning
 The goal of this project is to get experience with supervised classification algorithms and multilayer feed forward neural networks without the use of ML libraries.

+To run this notebook, pip install
+* numpy
+* matplotlib
+* sklearn